osisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:** Search results are displayed in the **Search Results** list box.
 6. Scroll through the PI points in the **Search Results** list and click each point you want to add to the data transfer.

    **Tip:** To select a range of PI points, click a PI point and then scroll to and [SHIFT+Click] a non-adjacent point.

 7. To advance through multiple-paged search results, click the back and forward arrows OR enter a page number in the **Page** text box.

-8. Repeat steps 5-7 as needed until you have selected all the points for your data transfer.

-9. When you are done selecting PI points, click the **Add PI Points To Transfer** button.
+8. When you are done selecting PI points, click the **Add PI Points To Transfer** button.

-   **Result:**  The points are added to the transfer and listed to the right of the **PI Points** tab.
+   **Result:**  The points are added to the transfer.

 ![ ](../../images/pi-pts-pane.png)